jeremytammik/tbc/a/1943_purge_etransmit.md

 With the years it deteriorated a bit and then Bodo Vahldieck loaded on his VW Multivan and took it home for a complete restore.
 Then it came back to the office in perfect shape.

-In 2015 my team opened a job and a young person applied to it so we invited for an on-site interview.
+In 2015 my team opened a job and a young person applied for it, so we invited for an on-site interview.
 When the person saw the camel he said to me: “and you have the camel?
 I am the son of the shop Tapis d’Orient, I am so surprised to see it again”.

-Thank you Nicolas Menu for giving a new life to our old friend, the camel.
+Thank you, Nicolas, for giving a new life to our old friend, the camel.

 John C.: The camel was first on the list of assets to be moved from Marin to Puits-Godet!
 Thanks for bringing such good memories!

-Lisa Senauke: And, James Carrington and I arrived when the Marin office had just opened and we were among the first 5 or 6 to arrive &ndash; Kern (and John Walker) Hans, Sheila, James, and I &ndash; who else?
+Lisa Senauke: James Carrington and I arrived when the Marin office had just opened and we were among the first 5 or 6 to arrive
+&ndash; Kern (and John Walker) Hans, Sheila, James, and I &ndash; who else?
 Creighton?
-When were campaigning to be chosen to work in Switzerland, one of my proudest moments was when Hansi said to me, while I was pondering if we would get to go, and if there would be a job for me as well.
+When we were campaigning to be chosen to work in Switzerland, one of my proudest moments was when Hansi said to me, while I was pondering if we would get to go, and if there would be a job for me as well.
 Hans looked at me and said, "Lisa, where I go, YOU go!" 🥰 And I did!
 The Camel was standing proud and tall by the entrance of the building, welcoming us to our new home!
 For me, it was a Jungian peak experience!